The debate is tonight. I’m shaking in my boots.

 I care about you and I never ever meant to hurt you and we were both drunk. — Mary Claire to Peter, April 2012.

-I felt helpless and wrote the Facebook messages out of fear. — Mary Claire’s brand spanking new story as told by Vassar officials, February 2013.
+I felt helpless and wrote the Facebook messages out of fear. — Mary Claire’s modified story as told by Vassar officials, February 2013.

 Her change of heart is not just suspicious: it’s grotesque.
 What happened to Mary Claire Walker between April 2012 and February 2013?
 Who is responsible?
 I suspect Vassar is liable.